Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 1. **Respect Intellectual Property**
    - Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws.

-2. **Promote Ethical Collaboration**
-   - Adhere to ethical standards that prevent misuse of AI capabilities and ensure transparency in the collaboration process.
+2. **Promote Ethical Collaboration**: Adhere to ethical standards that prevent any misuse of AI capabilities, ensuring complete transparency throughout the collaboration process.

 3. **Foster Mutual Understanding**
    - Develop communication protocols that facilitate clear and effective interaction between AI entities and human collaborators.